douglashill/KeyboardKit/README.md

     pod install
     ```

-CocoaPods may not be as well tested as the recommended steps above.
-Please [open a pull request](https://github.com/douglashill/KeyboardKit/pulls) if you notice any problems.
+Please [open a pull request](https://github.com/douglashill/KeyboardKit/pulls) if you notice any integration problems.

 ## Usage